We use cookies on this site to enhance your experience.

 Take advantage of the information and assistance that is available online.
 We know you will have lots of questions as you prepare for university and the details at Laurier 101 will help.
 Connect online for course registration support and to link up with classmates, staff and faculty.

-Advising Office - Currently all advising support is be provided via email, phone or Teams messaging.
+Advising Office: Currently all advising support is be provided via email, phone or Teams messaging.

 Checklists Needed for Appointments

-Please come prepared to your academic advising appointment with your Student Checklist and have it filled out.
+Come prepared to your academic advising appointment with your Student Checklist and have it completed.
 You do not need to submit it but you can use it as a reference at your appointment.
-To find the Checklists please visit the main Biology MyLS page under Content/Student Progression Checklists).
-If you are not a Biology student, you will not have access to these checklists and do not need one for the appointment.

-It is never advised to take an overload of courses.
-A full course load for a full time student is 2.5 credits (5 courses) and if you feel that you absolutely must take 6 courses in a term then you should talk to your academic advisor to explore options (write to BioAdvising@wlu.ca, WatSciAdvising@wlu.ca, or EnvsciAdvising@wlu.ca).
+A full course load for a full time student is 2.5 credits (five courses).
+If you feel that you absolutely must take six courses in a term, speak to your academic advisor to explore options (write to BioAdvising@wlu.ca, WatSciAdvising@wlu.ca, or EnvsciAdvising@wlu.ca).
 You always have options.
-Students enrolling in courses that are additional to the normal program load are reminded that they are fully responsible for doing so and are cautioned against possible academic difficulties.

-In order to take a course you must have completed prerequisite(s).
+In order to take a course, you must have completed prerequisite(s).
 If you are having trouble enrolling in a BI or WASC course then:

 If you think there is a mistake and that your should be able to enrol, but can’t, then see more details here.